-At the discretion of the Director, a child may be terminated from the program under the following circumstances:
+A child may be disenrolled from the program under the following circumstances:

-- The situation is too stressful for a child or the child's behavior is interfering with his/her own safety or that of other children and/or adults in the program after positive behavior interventions have been employed. - Failure to provide updated emergency contacts. - Persistent bowel or bladder training problems unrelated to a medical condition or disability. - Three unexcused absences in one school year. - Absences exceeding three days without contacting the school. - Failure to complete required paperwork within the designated timelines. - Failure to comply with State and WSD health and safety policies. - Your account becomes more than two months' delinquent. - Abusive or threating behavior of a parent to staff or other children.
+- The situation is too stressful for a child or the child's behavior is interfering with his/her own safety or that of other children and/or adults in the program after positive behavior interventions have been employed. - Failure to provide updated emergency contacts. - Persistent bowel or bladder training problems unrelated to a medical condition or disability. - Failure to complete required paperwork within the designated timelines. - Failure to comply with State and WSD health and safety policies. - Abusive or threating behavior of a parent to staff or other children.